 Engage a Licensed Gas Service Worker (LGSW) to Perform all Piped Gas Service Work

-- Make sure that there are no popping sounds from the cooker when using it.
-Clean your stove often and keep it in working order.
+- Keep your windows open when cooking.
+Ensure there is no popping sound from the cooker when using it.
+Keep your cooker clean and in good working order.

 - Never leave the cooker unattended when cooking i.e. Ensure that pots on the cooker do not boil over.

 - Always purchase a gas cooker with a SAFETY Mark

 - Ensure there is no smell of gas coming from any gas appliance.